Shaun the Sheep: Production

 The show was produced by Aardman Animations and was commissioned by the BBC and the Westdeutscher Rundfunk (WDR), a member station of German public-broadcasting network ARD.
 It has aired on BBC channels in the UK since 2007.

 Each seven-minute episode is shot in Aardman's stop-motion animation style.
 The comedic tone is a combination of slapstick and classic silent comedy, similar to that used in the Wallace & Gromit shorts.
 Unlike other shows made by Aardman Animations, the series was restricted in its ability to carry much-spoken dialogue, not even from the human characters, except for a few simple grunts, bleats, barks, growls, pointing, sighs, mutterings, and similar wordless inflections, which are used to indicate a character's mood or motive.
 Thus, the series also never uses any readable words in any episode, although "Bitzer" can be seen on a dog bowl, and—in series four--"Mossy Bottom Farm" on a gate, in the original English-language title sequence.
 All other signage, such as on a pizza box or a bus stop, is replaced by illegible scrawls and pictures.

 Shaun the Sheep's first appearance was in Wallace & Gromit's third short feature, the Academy Award-winning A Close Shave.
 As the youngest member of a flock of sheep, Wallace and Gromit work to save Shaun from being turned into dog food.
 He was named Shaun as a pun on the word "shorn" after he was accidentally subjected to Wallace's automated sheep shearing machine.
 This early version of Shaun shows a hint of his characteristic human-like bravado—among other things, wearing a sweater knitted from his own shorn wool, proving to be a major help in saving the day.

 At the end of this short, Shaun is seen living with the duo; Shaun later made a brief cameo appearance in the "Shopper 13" episode of Wallace & Gromit's "Cracking Contraptions" web series.
 No official explanation has been given for the flock's transfer to the farm.

 Although the original series is silent aside from sound effects, a Hindi-dubbed version seen on Nickelodeon India was redone with scripts and dialogue.

-The sixth series was commissioned by Netflix.
+The sixth series was commissioned by Netflix, which was dubbed Shaun the Sheep: Adventures from Mossy Bottom.